aptible/www.aptible.com/content/legal/service_level_agreement.md

 **"Maintenance"** means scheduled Unavailability of the Containerized Services, as announced by us prior to the Containerized Services becoming Unavailable.

 **"Monthly Uptime Percentage"** is calculated by subtracting from 100% the percentage of minutes during the month in which the Aptible Containerized Services were Unavailable.
 Monthly Uptime Percentage measurements exclude downtime resulting directly or indirectly from any Aptible SLA Exclusion.

-**"PHI-Ready Account"** means an Aptible account for which you have a valid, signed business associate agreement with Aptible and have applied the required security configurations and controls as specified in that agreement.

 **"Service Credit"** means a credit denominated in US dollars, calculated as set forth below, that we may credit back to an eligible account.